davidgiga1993/mixing-station-docs/docs/license/overview.md

-Due to the different app store policies each platform (iOS, PC, Android) has it's own licensing system.
+Due to the different app store policies each platform (iOS, Desktop, Android) has it's own licensing system.
 Therefore you **can't** use one license on another platform (e.g. iOS license on android).

 It is possible to use one license on multiple devices of the same platform (e.g. multiple android tablets).

-## Mixing Station account (PC, Android)
+## Mixing Station account (Desktop, Android)
 All licenses can be managed using your [Mixing Station account](https://dev-core.org/mixing-station/profile/licenses).
 If you don't have an account yet, you can [register here](https://dev-core.org/mixing-station/profile/create).

 Make sure to use the same email address as used for purchasing!
 Otherwise we can't link the license to your account.